khushi-choudhary/calculator-behavior/addition.md

   Scenario: Identify operation
   Given : The Calulator is turned on
   When: operand will entered
-  Then : it will identify the operand
+  Then : it will able to identify the operand

   Scenario: Converse operation
   Given : The Calulator is turned on